firstcontributions/first-contributions/github-desktop-tutorial.md

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />

-## Fork this repository
+## FORK THIS REPOSITORY

-Fork this repo by clicking on the fork button on the top right of this page.
+Fork this repo by clicking on the fork button on the "top right" of this page.
 This will create of copy of this repository in your account.

-## Clone the repository
+## CLONE THIS REPOSITORY

 Now clone this repo to your machine.